tjhorneriv/ELK-stack-network/instructions.md

  - references you found valuable
  - I could go on all day...

+5. If you have added files, you need to add them with `git add (names of new files)`

-5. commit your changes to the master branch locally
+6. Commit your changes to the master branch locally with `git commit -m some comment`

+7. Make it live on your GitHub profile with `git push`.

+### super bonus: same as above, but in VS Code

+Complete steps 0-3 just as shown above.

+Then open files in VS Code and make your desired changes there.

+VS Code needs to know your